HMS Penelope (97): Sinking

-Cultural References
+Cultural references

-The Ship

 C. S. Forester, author of the Horatio Hornblower series of sea stories set at the time of the Napoleonic Wars, published his novel The Ship in May 1943.
 It is set in the war in the Mediterranean and follows a Royal Navy light cruiser in an action where it defeats a superior Italian force.
-The character and motivation of many of the men on board and the contributions they make are considered.
 The author dedicated the book "with the deepest respect to the officers and crew of HMS Penelope".
 The story of the fictional HMS Artemis is based on but does not follow in detail, the Second Battle of Sirte.
 The book was published before Penelope was sunk.

-Penelope Mordaunt

-Penny Mordaunt, the Defence Secretary of the United Kingdom for 85 days in 2019, is named after HMS Penelope.
-She has made reference to this fact in the House of Commons.
+Former British politician Penny Mordaunt is named after Penelope.